a11yrocks/issues/_posts/2017-10-29-vox-unexpected-behavior-for-ads-with-screen-reader.md

 media: https://i.imgur.com/IBg1oOr.jpg
 ---

-No polite advertisement when using VoiceOver (screams “Play video” a lot of times when the page is loaded).

-Check the video below.
+Navigating Vox using the screen reader has some unexpected behaviors.
+Due to the advertisements available on the page, “Play video” can be heard from the screen reader a lot of times.

 <div class="post-video">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/OAI75HyiVVQ" frameborder="0" gesture="media" allowfullscreen></iframe>